Ahmad Sanjar: Battle of Dinavar (1132)

-Campaign of Ghaznavids (1135)
+Campaign against the Ghaznavids (1135)

 Bahram Shah, Sultan of the Ghaznavid Empire, a vassal of the Great Seljuk Empire, failed to pay taxes to the Seljuk Empire.
 He also seized the property of his own people and mistreated them.
 Following these developments, Sultan Sanjar decided to campaign against the Ghaznavids.
 In August or September 1135, the Seljuk army mobilized and entered the Ghaznavid Empire's territory, arriving near their capital, Ghazni.
 Bahram Shah did not dare to fight and sent ambassadors to Sultan Sanjar.
 Bahram Shah then abandoned Ghazni and fled to India.
 Consequently, the Seljuk army under Sultan Sanjar captured Ghazni, the Ghaznavid capital, and seized Bahram Shah's property.
 Sultan Sanjar also remedied the grievances of the people of Ghazni and put the state's affairs in order.
 In exchange for Bahram Shah's apology and promise not to repeat his past mistakes, Sultan Sanjar pardoned him and reinstated him as Sultan of Ghaznavid Empire.
 Additionally, the Seljuks captured 10,000 Ghaznavid soldiers in this campaign.

-Campaign of Khwarezm (1138)
+Campaign in Khwarezm (1138)

 Atsiz, one of Sanjar's governors, captured Jand and Mangyshlak and killed the Muslims who fought against the enemy forces in this region.
 After these events, Sanjar decided to organize an expedition against Atsiz.
 In 1138, Sanjar marched with his army to Khwarezm and defeated Atsiz and his army in the Battle of Hazorasp and captured Khwarezm.
 He then left the governorship of Khwarezm to his nephew Suleiman-Shah and returned to his capital, Merv.